audurannaj/the-simpsons/index.md

 <img src="female_groups.png" width="675" height="405">
 </p>

 It seems that the series has started to appeal less and less to young males and more and more towards older females, according to these graphs.
-However, as males rating amounts dominate the female ones, the series still sees its ratings go donw.
+However, as males rating amounts have dominated the female ones over the years, the series still sees its ratings go down.

 <p align="center">
 <img src="gender_amounts.png" width="675" height="405">